 This mayo is paleo because it only includes 5 ingredients that all fit into the paleo diet!
 Not to mention it's whole30 approved too!
 It's full of good fat and is added to so many different recipes like homemade paleo ranch, whole30 buffalo chicken dip and chicken salad.

-Mild oil: I prefer avocado oil because it’s very mild in taste but you can definitely use light tasting olive oil (it will say that on the package!)
+- Mild olive or avocado oil: I prefer avocado oil because it's very mild in taste but you can definitely use light tasting olive oil (it will say that on the package!)

 Is avocado mayo paleo?

 Yes!
 In fact, avocado mayo is my favorite kind of paleo mayo.
-It’s the exact same as olive oil mayo except you use avocado oil instead.
-Avocado oil has a really mild flavor so it ends up being a really milk paleo mayo recipe.
+It's the exact same as olive oil mayo except you use avocado oil instead.
+Avocado oil has a really mild flavor so it ends up having a very mild flavor.

 How do you thicken paleo mayo?